zoyamasood/ds2002-dp2/README.md

 You may encounter an error when importing this stack of files.
 Your code should be able to handle this without breaking.
 You do not need to log your errors but your code should continue processing additional files.

+Remember to assess where in your flow the errors occur, and handle them accordingly at each/any/every point with separate handlers as needed.

+If you cannot elegantly handle the errors you may want to change your approach, or even your programming language.

 ## 7. Testing / Clearing Your Collection

 As you test your code, MongoDB will not allow you to re-import files that have already been imported.
 To drop the collection to test again, open `mongosh` by typing `MONGO-ATLAS` in the Gitpod terminal.